spatri0518/TicketingSystem/README.md

        https://github.com/spatri0518/TicketingSystem

-2)	Extract the TicketingService.zip file to a folder.
+2)	Extract the TicketingService.zip file to a folder with name TicketingSystem.

+       Note: application name will be the folder name once deployed

 3)	Update the application log file path variable “logPath” in the below file

         TicketingSystem\src\main\resources\TicketingService-log4j2.xml

 4)	Open command prompt and cd to the project folder.

 5)	Use the below command to build and run the project

         Gradle jettyRunWar

-6)	Should have downloaded the dependencies and executed the junit tests cases, generated war file, deployed and started jetty server with the APP running .
+6)	Should have downloaded the dependencies and executed the junit tests cases, generated war file, deployed and started jetty server with the APP running.
+We can notice the app URL in the console once started.

 #Note :